-perceptions of the Commission having any conflict of interests when it decides on region changes.
+An application initiated process would provide a more flexible and market-based mechanism for initiating region change.
+It would also substantially remove any perceptions of the Commission having any conflict of interests when it decides on region changes.
 Reliance on market participants to propose region change is more likely to ensure that meritorious options are identified and examined at an appropriate time, promoting efficient evolution of region boundaries.
 It is also likely to minimise overall compliance and regulatory costs compared to periodic assessment.

-However, the Commission notes that in other contexts (e.g. the Last Report Planning Power, LRPP) the Rules provide for a 'safety net', if anticipated responses do not emerge.
-The Commission would welcome further views from stakeholders on whether such a safety net provision is appropriate in the context of an application initiated region change process, given the issues raised above.
-Submissions would be particularly welcomed on how the power to initiate a review might be limited in order to reduce perceptions of regulatory risk, and to ensure that market participants have the correct incentives to engage with an application initiated process.
+In the draft Rule determination, the Commission noted that in other contexts (e.g. the Last Report Planning Power (LRPP)) the Rules provide for a "safety net", if anticipated responses do not emerge.
+No submissions on the draft Rule determination commented on whether such a safety net provision is appropriate in the context of an application initiated region change process, given the issues raised above.
+The Commission has therefore determined not to include a periodic review process as part of the new region change process.
+The effect of this decision is that unless the AEMC receives a region change application which forms the basis for a decision to change the regions, the regions will be remain unchanged.